 1 Regional boundaries are based on the Australian Statistical Geography Standard developed by the Australian Bureau of Statistics.
 The work locations of 4,419 NSW public sector employees were unknown due to Workforce Profile data collection records missing a postcode and/or suburb name, or employees working outside NSW.
 These employees have not been included in denominators when calculating percentages.

 2 Statistical Area Level 4, Sydney SA4s grouped, excludes ‘Unknowns’ and ‘Outside NSW’.
 See Regional reference table in Chapter 12 for more detail.

-5 Including casual employees gives a better sense of the number of people contributing to the NSW economy and travelling between regions for work.
+6 Including casual employees gives a complete picture of the number of people contributing to the NSW economy and travelling between regions for work.